On-site investigations (inspections)

 Updated 25 November 2019 (Date first published: 8 August 2016)

 This guidance is to help you how we make decisions to conduct an on-site inspection and your obligations in that regard.
-We may have regard to it when exercising our regulatory functions.
+We will have regard to it when exercising our regulatory functions.

 Who is this guidance for?

 All SRA regulated firms, their managers, compliance officers and employees

 All solicitors, registered European lawyers or registered foreign lawyers